-I was born on 12 November 1940 in Croydon in Surrey.
-I went to school in Croydon at the Gonville Primary School and then onto Lanfranc Girls' School.
+I was born in 1940 in Croydon in Surrey.
+I went to school in Croydon at the Gonville Primary School and then onto Lanfranc Girls’ School.
 I was still living in Croydon when I began working.

 My parents’ names were Hilda Florence and Charles Henry.
 My mum was a cook, along with other jobs but I think she probably did that job for the longest period of time.
 My dad was a core maker at the local iron foundry.
 I have two sisters and a brother.
 Their names are Peggy, Hilda and Robert.

 I left school at 16 and started work at the RAC, the Royal Automobile Club in Belgrave Square in London.
 The school that I had been to did a secretarial course so I learnt to do shorthand and typing while I was still at school which made it very much easier to find a job.
 We had some careers advice at the school at that time and one of the things that I was interested in was geography, so they were looking for jobs for me in establishments that would have had an element of geography about it and it couldn’t have been better because I was very comfortable at the RAC.

 I worked there as a junior and worked my way up to be the secretary to the Chief Officer of the road patrols.
 It was a very interesting job; I thoroughly enjoyed it.
 It was at the time when the patrols were riding motorcycle combinations and I was only recalling to a friend the other day that the patrols were obliged to salute an RAC member who they saw coming towards them and that was denoted by the badge that they would have had on the grille of their car.
 We used to get complaints from members too, who had not received a salute.
 Can you imagine it today with the speed of the traffic!
 The poor man would not have time to watch where he was going.